-This freshman success seminar is designed for you - the incoming freshman who wants to succeed!
-Open to all technology students, Tech 100 will provide you with an introduction to academic and non-academic support services available here at Purdue.
-Come learn skills and strategies to help you succeed in your classes.
-Enjoy meeting other incoming students who share your same desire to excel.
-Tech 100 meets once a week for one hour of credit during the fall semester.
+This freshman success seminar is designed for the incoming freshman who wants to succeed!
+Open to all Purdue Polytechnic students, TECH 100 provides an introduction to academic and non-academic support services available at Purdue.
+Students learn skills and strategies to help succeed in their classes.
+The class meets once a week for one hour of credit during the fall semester.

 The Minority Technology Association (MTA) is an active organization where students enhance their university experience through various activities throughout the school year.
-Come join us as we participate in business accumen, networking and other business related activities.
-Bring a smile and a helping hand when we reach out to others through our community service events.
-Get ready to be challenged during game night, bowling or other social activities.
-Come meet new and old friends at MTA.
+Members participate in business acumen, networking and other business-related activities, and community service events.
+The organization also serves as a social outlet for its members, with game nights, bowling or other activities.

 MTA is dedicated to excellence in academics, personal, and professional growth and promotes friendship amongst its members.
 In addition to general meetings, and activities, MTA is proud to assist the Diversity Programs Office with their spring high school recruiting workshop: Vision.